Classes of licences

 Restricted electrical work licence

-This licence limits you to specific electrical work associated with work from another trade.
+This licence limits you to specific electrical work associated with work from another trade or calling.

 Your need to perform electrical work must be legitimate, saving time or money are not good enough reasons.